 A phase III study compared lapatinib plus capecitabine with capecitabine alone in patients with advanced or metastatic breast cancer refractory to trastuzumab in the metastatic setting and with prior treatment with an anthracycline and a taxane in either the metastatic or adjuvant setting.
 Time to progression was increased in the group receiving combination therapy when compared with the group receiving capecitabine monotherapy (8.4 months vs. 4.4 months; HR, 0.49; 95% CI, 0.34-0.71; P < .001).
 The patients who had disease progression on monotherapy were allowed to cross over to the combination arm.
 This resulted in insufficient power to detect significant differences in OS; an exploratory analysis demonstrated a trend toward a survival advantage with lapatinib plus capecitabine.
 The analysis reported a median OS of 75.0 weeks for the combination arm and 64.7 weeks for the monotherapy arm (HR, 0.87; 95% CI, 0.71-1.08; P = .210).
-S81

-Results from a phase III trial in which patients with heavily pretreated metastatic breast cancer and disease progression on trastuzumab therapy randomly assigned to trastuzumab plus lapatinib or lapatinib monotherapy showed that PFS was increased from 8.1 weeks to 12 weeks (P = .008) with the combination.582 The OS analysis data showed that lapatinib plus trastuzumab improved median survival by 4.5 months, with median OS of 14 months for the combination therapy and 9.5 months for lapatinib alone (HR, 0.74; 95% CI, 0.57-0.97; P = .026).
-583 This improvement in OS analysis included patients who were initially assigned to monotherapy and crossed over to receive combination therapy at the time of progression.583 Based on the absence of data, the panel does not recommend the addition of chemotherapy to the trastuzumab and lapatinib combination.
+Results from a phase III trial in which patients with heavily pretreated metastatic breast cancer and disease progression on trastuzumab therapy randomly assigned to trastuzumab plus lapatinib or lapatinib monotherapy showed that PFS was increased from 8.1 weeks to 12 weeks (P = .008) with the combination.
+The OS analysis data showed that lapatinib plus trastuzumab improved median survival by 4.5 months, with median OS of 14 months for the combination therapy and 9.5 months for lapatinib alone

+(HR, 0.74; 95% CI, 0.57-0.97; P = .026).
+This improvement in OS analysis included patients who were initially assigned to monotherapy and crossed over to receive combination therapy at the time of progression.
+Based on the absence of data, the Panel does not recommend the addition of chemotherapy to the trastuzumab and lapatinib combination.

-In a phase II trial of patients (n=49) with progressive, HER2-positive disease and brain metastases (92% received CNS surgery and/or radiotherapy),584 were treated with capecitabine plus neratinib, a second-generation (irreversible) pan-HER TKI inhibitor of the tyrosine kinase domains of EGFR, HER2 and HER4.
+In a phase II trial of patients (n = 49) with progressive, HER2-positive disease and brain metastases (92% received CNS surgery and/or radiotherapy), patients were treated with capecitabine plus neratinib, a second-generation (irreversible) pan-HER tyrosine kinase inhibitor (TKI) of the tyrosine kinase domains of EGFR, HER2, and HER4.
 The patients were separated based on prior lapatinib treatment.
-The combination therapy resulted in a CNS objective response rate of 49% (95% CI, 32% to 66%), among lapatinib-naïve patients, and 33% (95% CI, 10% to 65%) among those with prior lapatinib treatment.
-Sea Median PFS and OS among lapatinib-naïve patients was 5.5 and 13.3 months, and 3.1 and 15.1 months among those with prior lapatinib treatment.
+The combination therapy resulted in a CNS ORR of 49% (95% CI, 32%-66%), among lapatinib-naïve patients, and 33% (95% CI, 10%-65%) among those with prior lapatinib treatment.
+The same of the patients was 5.5 and 13.3 months, and 3.1 and 15.1 months among those with prior lapatinib treatment.
 Grade 3 diarrhea occurred in 29% of patients.
+The patients was 5.5 and 13.3 months, and 3.1 and 15.1 months among those with prior lapatinib treatment.
+Grade 3 diarrhea occurred in 29% of patients.

-A prospective randomized phase III trial (NALA) randomized patients (n = 621) with HER2-positive to neratinib in combination with capecitabine or lapatinib plus capecitabine until disease progression.585 All enrolled patients received a least two lines of prior HER2-targeted treatment in the metastatic setting.
+A prospective randomized phase III trial (NALA) randomized patients (n = 621) with HER2-positive breast cancer to neratinib in combination with capecitabine or lapatinib plus capecitabine until disease progression.
+All enrolled patients received a least two lines of prior HER2-targeted treatment in the metastatic setting.
 Approximately 30% had received ≥3 prior treatment lines.
-About a third of all patients had received prior treatment with trastuzumab, pertuzumab and T-DM1.
+About a third of all patients had received prior treatment with trastuzumab, pertuzumab, and T-DM1.